skinzor/qcmetadataprinter-2/README.md

     PRINT(CAM_INTF_META_FACE_RECOG,             pMetadata);
 ```

-Next build it and copy get_offsets binary to /system/vendor/lib on your device where libmmcamera2_mct.so located.

-Run it and it will produce output like this
+Next build it and run it under /vendor/bin/get_offsets and it will produce output like this

 ```
 BLOB: CAM_INTF_META_AUTOFOCUS_DATA index=19 pointer=8784 size=56